Roman Chicken Cacciatore

 The key to this recipe really is the use of vinegar.
 It packs a tangy punch while also tenderizing the chicken.
 My version complements this with anchovies, whole smashed garlic cloves and a few sprigs of fresh rosemary.

-This is a super forgiving recipe and is simpler than you might thing.
+This is a super forgiving recipe and is simpler than you might think.
 I've made it so many different ways and it always turns out delicious!

 Want more authentic Italian recipes?
 Try this Neapolitan-style Pizza Margherita, this slow simmered Tagliatelle Bolognese, or this classic raw Beef Carpaccio.